Wolox/fastlane-mobile/README.md

 To add fastlane scripts to your project, you need to:

 - copy `fastlane` folder to your project's root dir
-- add it to the Gemfile (as in the one [here](./Gemfile))
+- add fastlane to the Gemfile (as in the one [here](./Gemfile))
 - run bundle install

 and that's it!

+(You may want to add some fastlane noise to the .gitignore of your project, like the ones [here](./.gitignore))

 ## Scripts

 You can get detailed information on all the things you can do with these scripts in fastlane [README](./fastlane/README.md).
-Remember to run all fastlane commands preceeded by `bundle exec`.`
+Remember to run all fastlane commands preceeded by `bundle exec` (you can create an alias for this so it's easier).

 ## Environments

 These scripts handle 4 environments:
 - dev: intended for development
 - qa: intended for qa testing
-- stage: intended for user testing
+- stage: intended for user/client testing
 - production: intended for users

-If you want to handle any other environment, you will have to add it to all fastlane custom [actions](#actions).
+If you want to handle any other environment, you will have to add it to all fastlane custom [actions](#actions) and add lanes for it in the `Fastfile`.

 If you want less environments, don't worry!
 Just make the extra ones configuration the same as the useful ones and don't use the fastlane lanes associated with those extra ones.